 - Pressure sore reduction

 The minimum duration of the effect is 90 days and the maximum duration of effect varies from 6 months to 18 months.
-In maximum cases there is no need to re-inject Botox if there is a good post Botox therapy available.
+In maximum cases there is no need to re-inject Botulinum if there is a good post Botulinum therapy available.

 Possibility of antibody formation

-The general goal of post Botox therapy treatment is to improve function by increasing range of motion, selective control, strength, motor planning, coordination, agility and other components of motor performance.
-Following are the components of a good post Botox therapy programme.
+The general goal of post Botulinum therapy treatment is to improve function by increasing range of motion, selective control, strength, motor planning, coordination, agility and other components of motor performance.
+Following are the components of a good post Botulinum therapy program.

 Patient / parent education